cpske/ISP/django/authorization.md

         permissions = (('can_vote', 'can submit a vote'), ('can_view_result', 'can review poll results'))
 ```
-This defines two permissions.
-After defining permissions in a model
+This defines two permissions `can_vote` and `can_view_result`.
-you must create a migration and apply it.
+After defining permissions in a model you must create a migration and apply it.

 To check permissions in a view function, use a decorator:
 ```python